 Example 2: Ginkgo Bioworks (Real-World Inspiration)

 While every company’s journey is unique, the synthetic biology giant Ginkgo Bioworks provides a powerful example of leveraging significant government and non-dilutive funding.
 Over its history, the company has been awarded substantial contracts and grants from government bodies like the Defense Advanced Research Projects Agency (DARPA) and other agencies.
+According to Crunchbase, Ginkgo raised over $700 million in private funding before going public.
 This funding allowed them to tackle immense technical challenges at the frontiers of science, building a foundational technology platform that later attracted billions in private investment and led to a successful public offering.
 It demonstrates how non-dilutive capital can be used to build a deep, defensible moat that becomes immensely valuable to equity investors.

 Common Pitfalls in Blended Funding and How to Avoid Them